AssetStorm/Markdown2AssetStorm/README.md

 See requirements.txt.
 This project uses type annotations which need at least Python 3.5.

+The converter uses pandoc and disables the smart typography module.
+This fails if your pandoc does not have the module.

 ## Running the development Server
 Just execute: